ratedaux/ratedaux/projects/vinted-marketplace-analysis/README.md

 - Where potential drop-offs occur in the buyer journey
 - Which user actions may indicate purchase intent
 - Where users may encounter friction
-- How user behavior may differ across segments
+- How user behaviour may differ across segments
 - Which product improvements could potentially increase conversion

 ---